UWCS/uwcs-dextre/README.md

 This section details the deployment of uwcs-dextre on a Linux system.

 #### Dependencies
-uwcs-zarya depends upon a variety of softwares though at its core the website is built upon the Django web framework.
+uwcs-dextre depends upon a variety of softwares though at its core the website is built upon the Django web framework.
 The list of dependencies are:

 * Python 3.8
 * Redis